interlay/interbtc-spec/btcrelay-spec/docs/source/spec/parser.rst

 parseBlockHeader
 ~~~~~~~~~~~~~~~~

-Parses a 80 bytes raw Bitcoin block header and, if successful, returns a  ``BlockHeader`` struct.
+Parses a 80 bytes raw Bitcoin block header and, if successful, returns a  ``RichBlockHeader`` struct.